- Get involved

 Because India is rich in music and art, Nirali was especially delighted when she heard the big news.
 She can’t wait to go to India, explore its different aspects of culture, and find out ways she can help out.

-Krish is a freshman at Carmel High School, Carmel, Indiana.
+Krish is a rising sophomore at Carmel High School, Carmel, Indiana.
 He volunteers at local food pantries and soup kitchens.
 In his free time, he enjoys talking with people, playing soccer, and playing the viola.
 He is passionate about biology and chemistry, where he competes in the U.S.A.
 Biology Olympiad and U.S. National Chemistry Olympiad.
 In addition to that, he participates in AIME and ARML math competitions.
 He is also very committed to fixing environmental issues.

-Ishaan Koradia is a sophomore at Panther Creek High School in Cary, North Carolina.
+Ishaan Koradia is a rising junior at Panther Creek High School in Cary, North Carolina.
 He enjoys taekwondo a lot and is currently a brown belt.
 He has an odd interest in politics.
 He does not get much spare time since he is always tied up with school work, but when he does, he either plays video games with his little brother or plays basketball with friends.
 Ishaan took part in community work last summer by volunteering at an after school program for two months where he assisted in creating fun activities for kids in the program.

-Riya Bhalla is currently a freshman at Ridge High School in Basking Ridge, New Jersey.
+Riya Bhalla is a rising sophomore at Ridge High School in Basking Ridge, New Jersey.
 Some of her hobbies include darkroom photography, singing, archery and eating donuts!
 She has worked with organizations such as Kids For Peace, a non-profit organization designed to empower kids to spread peace around the world.
 Recently, the organization held a car wash to raise money to build a school in Pakistan.
 Similarly, they held a coin drive, to bring education to children in Kenya.
 The organization built a school there, last year.
 She is eager to spend her summer in India and meet new people!

 If you have questions about the candidates or the selection process, please contact Gabrielle Trippe, our Philanthropy Initiatives Manager, at firstname.lastname@example.org.